-Motorhomes/Trailers/Truck Campers/RV's - Please note, there are currently only a few furnished campsites that can accommodate these - sites 3, 4, 8, 10, 16, and site 18.
+Motorhomes/Trailers/Truck Campers/RVs - Please note, that there are currently only a few campsites that can accommodate these vehicles: sites 3, 4, 8, 10, 16, and 18.
 If your RV is longer than 34 feet, please let me know so that we can make sure that we can get you to fit.
-Please note, there are NO HOOKUPS.
+Please note, that there are NO HOOKUPS.
 However, potable water is accessible when you arrive - please bring a long hose to make filling easier.
-(If you have a group of RV's and are looking to all camp together, please check out our Group Site listing.)
+(If you have a group of RVs and are looking to all camp together, please check out our Group Site listing - site #1.)
+Please also note that our roadway is gravel and includes a small hill you must climb.
+Please do NOT bring a trailer if you are towing with a front-wheel-drive vehicle.
+Also, if your trailer is pushing the weight limit of your tow vehicle, please have a 4-wheel drive vehicle.
+(If you have any questions, please message me.)
 NO MORE THAN ONE RV PER SITE.

 Please include all individuals in your booking headcount including all children over the age of 1 year old.

 CAMPFIRE NOTE: When wood-burning fires are safe (spring & late fall) fire pits with a grill & mesh cover are provided at every site.
 All fires must be contained in the fire pit.
 Open (or uncovered) campfires (on the ground) are prohibited.
 CAMPFIRES ARE ONLY ALLOWED IN THE COVERED FIRE PITS.
 Please keep the fire pit covered when in use and always fully extinguish your fire when you leave the campsite.
 You may collect dead wood to burn from the property, but please bring a handsaw to cut up pieces so they will fit into the fire pit.